Playing with Poetry – National Poetry Day 2025

 Soundscape Poetry

-Those pupils who claim they don’t like poetry will be writing furiously at the end of this magical poetry workshop.
+Those pupils who said they don’t like poetry will be writing furiously at the end of this magical workshop.